VITILIGO: A STEP-BY-STEP GUIDE TO DIAGNOSIS, TREATMENT AND PROPHYLAXIS (2017)

 A NO-NONSENSE GUIDE TO VITILIGO (2017)

-This book is best described as a practical guide to vitiligo for patients.
-I’m going to cut through all the clutter surrounding vitiligo, debunk some common myths, and reveal what you really need to know to understand and manage your condition.
-The book contains the hidden truth about vitiligo and its connection with other diseases, common household items, daily stress and environmental factors.
-A No-Nonsense Guide To Vitiligo is for patients and their parents who want to be able to communicate clearly with physicians and be confident about available treatment options.
-It's easy to read over a weekend, yet it is extensively referenced to encourage a deeper investigation into the subject, if necessary.
+This book is best described as a practical guide to vitiligo for patients who have been looking for a better way to manage vitiligo.
+Yan Valle will cut through all the clutter surrounding vitiligo, debunk some common myths, and reveal what patients really need to know to understand and manage vitiligo with minimal effort.
+It contains the hidden truth about vitiligo and its connection with other diseases, common household items, daily stress and environmental factors.
+A thoroughly researched, easy-to-read and jargon-free guide to vitiligo – this is essential reading for vitiligo patients, or anyone interested in the condition.
 Publication: November 2017.
-90 pages.
-ISBN 978-1-7751651-0-1 (e-book), 978-1-7751651-1-8 (print) Details
+232 pages.
+Details

 VITILIGO: WHAT'S TRUE, WHAT'S NOT (2013)Vitiligo is still a stigmatizing and enigmatic spectrum of disorders in which too much contradictory data and too many hypotheses are still confusing the scientific community and the patients who are seeking for the cure or at least for a satisfactory treatment.In this e-book the Editors try with the help of the most prestigious experts in the world to answer the available truth on three main questions: Vitiligo, what are you ?
 How do we treat vitiligo?
 Quo Vadis, vitiligo?
 528 pages.
 Buy on Amazon

 - Valle Y. Vitiligo: Challenges and Opportunities for Social Entrepreneurs and Communities.
 Pigmentary Disorders 2014, 1:5 (download, pdf)